We Can Help You File for Chapter 7 Bankruptcy in Missouri or Kansas

 How Long Does Chapter 7 Bankruptcy Take?

 Each case is different.
-How long your case takes depends on your individual circumstances, but must cases take 4-5 months from filing to discharge.
+How long your case takes depends on your individual circumstances, but most cases take 4-5 months from filing to discharge.

 Chapter 7 bankruptcy is the fastest option available for consumer and business debtors.
 In a Chapter 13 case, you pay back debts in a three to five year repayment plan.
 Some individuals and businesses file Chapter 11 cases, and the repayment plans for those cases can take even longer.